wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 - strong magnetic snapping

 Smart Keyboard cons:
+- no backlit in the keyboard
-- doesn't protect back of the iPad, when closed
+- doesn't protect back of the iPad when closed
 - not so good feedback on key press

 I suggest you go to the store and play with both keyboards in order to